-Threats to the reliability and safety of AID systems primarily arise from two sources: unintended failures (i.e., device limitations and malfunctions) and malicious attacks.
-Unintended failures stem from device physiological, technological, and behavioural limitations \cite{150}, as well as system malfunctions \cite{151}.
-For instance, physiological constraints on delayed insulin absorption and postprandial rapid glucose fluctuations can render ineffective insulin delivery of AID systems.
-Technological limitations, including inaccurate glucose readings due to noise spikes, signal dropouts, miscalibration, or pressure applied to the sensor site (e.g., lying on the sensor while sleeping), can result in inappropriate insulin dosing.
-Additionally, behavioural limitations, such as improper patient operation, and malfunctions in critical components like infusion site failures and cartridge errors, can also lead to AID systems failures.
+Threats to the reliability of AID systems primarily arise from two sources: unintended failures and malicious attacks.
+Unintended failures result from system limitations \cite{150} and malfunctions \cite{151}.
+For example, physiological constraints on delayed insulin absorption and postprandial rapid glucose fluctuations can limit the effectiveness of insulin delivery.
+Technological and behavioural limitations, such as sensor noise, signal dropouts, miscalibration, or pressure-induced sensor attenuation (e.g., lying on the sensor during sleep), may lead to inaccurate glucose readings and inappropriate dosing.
+Additionally, malfunctions with CGM and insulin pumps (e.g., early sensor failure, occlusion of insulin infusion sets, and cartridge errors) can further compromise system performance.

-Malicious attacks, on the other hand, involve adversaries exploiting vulnerabilities in AID systems to intercept patient data or impact insulin delivery.
-These cybersecurity threats have escalated with the adoption of wireless communication in AID systems \cite{23}.
-Examples include unauthorised remote control \cite{143} and insulin dose manipulation attacks \cite{10}.
-Early experiments have shown the feasibility of cyberattacks through unencrypted wireless channels to deliver lethal insulin doses from at least 20 meters away \cite{1}\cite{100}.
-The U.S. Food \& Drug Association (FDA) issued warnings in 2019 regarding AID systems cybersecurity weaknesses \cite{102}, and commercial AID systems products have been recalled due to security concerns \cite{101}.
+Malicious attacks, on the other hand, involve adversaries exploiting vulnerabilities in AID systems to intercept sensitive patient data or manipulate insulin delivery.
+These risks have escalated with the adoption of wireless communication in AID systems \cite{23}.
+Demonstrated attacks include unauthorised remote control \cite{143} and false CGM reading injection \cite{158}.
+Early experiments have shown the feasibility of intercepting communication and launching lethal insulin doses through unencrypted wireless channels at least 20 meters away \cite{1}\cite{100}.
+Recognising these risks, the U.S. Food \& Drug Administration (FDA) issued warnings in 2019 regarding cybersecurity weaknesses in AID systems \cite{102}, and several commercial products have been recalled due to security concerns \cite{101}.